sajibsrs/notes-on-github-actions/README.md

 2. repository_dispatch

 #### 2.2.1 # workflow_dispatch
 To manually trigger a workflow, use the **workflow_dispatch** event.
 You can manually trigger a workflow run using the GitHub API, GitHub CLI, or GitHub browser interface.
-For more information see [Manually running workflow](https://docs.github.com/en/actions/managing-workflow-runs/manually-running-a-workflow).
+For more information see [Manually running workflow *[ext]*](https://docs.github.com/en/actions/managing-workflow-runs/manually-running-a-workflow).

 Following example requires input from the user and prints the user's input to the logs: